-Results 1–10 of 26 for "Review"X related to "PI blog launching in February 2013" Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Lesbian, gay, bisexual, transgender (2)Autism (1)Bullying (1) 6 more... [+] Bullying (1)Emotional health (1)Parenting (1)Sexual abuse (1)Sport & exercise (1)Teens (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (4)Author/ContributorAuerbach, John (2)Stafford, Mark (2)Bernstein, Jeanne Wolff (1)Bonanno, Shelley Galasso (1)Charles, Marilyn (1) 20 more... [+] Clements, Marcelle (1)Corn, Andrea S. (1)Devinney, Helen (1)Eigen, Michael (1)Eisold, Barbara (1)Goldsmith, Marcella Tarozzi (1)Harris, Judith (1)Himes, Mavis (1)Karen, Maroda (1)Masling, Joseph (1)Newman, Marilyn (1)Novie, Gregory (1)Ruth, Richard (1)Tabin, Johanna Krout (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Thurer, Shari (1)Waugaman, Richard M. (1)Weisbard, Karen (1)Zelan, Karen (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 2.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)2.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
-Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)3.Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism (Book Review)Jeanne Wolff Bernstein reviews the book "Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism" by Patricia Gherovici.Review (January 2011)4.Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh (Book Review)Marilyn Charles reviews: Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh.Review (December 2012)6.What Do Mothers Want?
+Results 1–10 of 26 for "Review"X related to "PI blog launching in February 2013" Refine Your Search Refine Your Search TopicTherapy (6)Children (2)Lesbian, gay, bisexual, transgender (2)Autism (1)Bullying (1) 6 more... [+] Emotional health (1)Pain (1)Parenting (1)Sexual abuse (1)Sport & exercise (1)Teens (1)Hide detailsDocument TypeReviewXYear2012 (2)2011 (4)Author/ContributorAuerbach, John S. (2)Stafford, Mark (2)Bernstein, Jeanne Wolff (1)Bonanno, Shelley Galasso (1)Charles, Marilyn (1) 20 more... [+] Clements, Marcelle (1)Corn, Andrea S. (1)Devinney, Helen (1)Eigen, Michael (1)Eisold, Barbara (1)Goldsmith, Marcella Tarozzi (1)Harris, Judith (1)Himes, Mavis (1)Karen, Maroda (1)Masling, Joseph (1)Newman, Marilyn (1)Novie, Gregory (1)Ruth, Richard (1)Tabin, Johanna Krout (1)Tejirian, Edward J. (1)Tessman, Lora Heims (1)Thurer, Shari (1)Waugaman, Richard M. (1)Weisbard, Karen (1)Zelan, Karen (1)Hide details Results 1–10 of 26 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Transgender movement and psychoanalysisTo the delight of some and the horror of others, the world is alive with gender transgressive social movements.Review (January 2012)2.Broken Fathers/ Broken Sons: A Psychoanalyst Remembers (Book Review)Dr. Gerald Gargiulo’s moving memoir portrays transcending a painful childhood of feeling like a “broken son,” a “Humpty Dumpty” to his disappointing “broken father.”
+Although identification with the fate of Humpty Dumpty haunted him, it is also paradoxical.Review (January 2011)3.Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism (Book Review)Jeanne Wolff Bernstein reviews the book "Please Select Your Gender: From the Invention of Hysteria to the Democratizing of Transgenderism" by Patricia Gherovici.Review (January 2011)4.Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh (Book Review)Marilyn Charles reviews: Stories from the Bog: On Madness, Philosophy, and Psychoanalysis (Contemporary Psychoanalytic Studies) by Patrick B. Kavanaugh.Review (December 2012)5.What Do Mothers Want?
 Developmental Perspectives, Clinical Challenges (Book Review)An interesting exploration of issues that pertain to motherhood.
 Editor Sheila Brown organized fourteen varied papers into three sections: What Mothers Want and Need, Women's Bodies: Choices and Dilemmas, and Pulling It All Together.
-Review 7.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 8.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
-This review includes an interview with the author.Review 9.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 10.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review Previous 1 2 3 ...
+Review 6.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 7.Coasting in the Countertransference: Conflicts of Self Interest Between Analyst and Patient (Book Review)Irwin Hirsch has written a highly readable and courageous exploration of the conflicts of self-interest between analyst and patient.
+This review includes an interview with the author.Review 8.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 9.Eigen in Seoul: Madness and Murder & Flames Fom the Unconscious: Trauma, Madness, and Faith (Book Review)This book outlines the author's encounter with colleagues in Seoul, Korea, discussing meditations on psychoanalysis that have the simplicity and depth, passion and compassion of conversations that reach across continents, generations, cultures.Review 10.Primary Process Thinking: Theory, Measurement, and Research, Volume I (Book Review)The author explores theories concerning primary and secondary process thought, and lays out a lucid empirical path to study issues long mired in the conceptual realm, from condensations to displacements.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 26 for "Review"X related to "PI blog launching in February 2013"